My Sister's Place

 My Sister's Place (RR: Durebang; MR: Turebang; Hangul: 두레방) is an advocacy and counseling group founded in March 1986 in Uijeongbu, South Korea.
 The group is a non-profit government organization that supports women involved and affected by prostitution in military camp towns.
 It focuses on improving the lives of women who have entered the sex industry in and around U.S. military base camp towns in Korea.
 Durebang work with women from diverse backgrounds—Korean-born, Russian, and Filipina women—challenging the militarism and exploitation in the camp town sex industry.
 The group provides online counseling, community outreach, English classes, Hangul classes, and legal rights classes to women.

 Since 1955, U.S. troops have maintained a permanent presence in South Korea.
 The Korean government has long been accused of encouraging Korean women to have sex with military officials for the economic and political gain of the country as a whole.
 These military camp towns have been created and maintained by both the U.S. and Korean governments as a mutually beneficial enterprise for the state and notorious as a place where Korean and other foreign women give sexual services to American G.I.’s.

-It was founded by Harriet Fay Moon, an American-born wife of Korean pastor Moon Dong-hwan, who is the brother of Reverend Moon Ik-hwan.
+It was founded by Harriet Faye Moon, an American-born wife of Korean pastor Moon Dong-hwan, who is the brother of Reverend Moon Ik-hwan.
 Durebang's main office is in Uijeongbu near Camp Stanley.
 A branch office was built in Dongducheon, where Camp Nimble (closed in 2006), Camp Castle (closed in 2015), Camp Casey, and Camp Hovey are located.
 Durebang plans to relocate to Pyeongtaek, near Camp Humphreys, the largest U.S. overseas military base.